ismayilovh/spaceport-splat-player/README.md

 4. Navigate to `http://localhost:8081`

-When changes to the source are detected, Splat Viewer is rebuilt automatically.
+When changes to the source are detected, Splat Player is rebuilt automatically.
 Simply refresh your browser to see your changes.